Clarissa H. Armstrong

 Luther Griswold died this morning at 7:30 at his home about a mile west of this city.
 The cause of his death was old age and a paralytic stroke that he had several years ago.
 Mr. Griswold was born Nov.
 2, 1827, in York state.
 In 1848 he moved to Portage and lived there until 1852 when he came to Baraboo and settled on a farm about one and a quarter miles west of the city.
 For twenty-six years he made brick on his farm which was the only brick that could be had very near the town.
 After closing out his brick business he gave all of his attention to farming.
 He leaves to mourn his death besides wife, one son, L. Griswold, and two daughters, Mrs. Dora Ellis, and Mrs. F. E. Hewitt, all of Baraboo, and a sister, Mrs. S. N. Burdick, of North Yakima, Wash.
 The funeral will be held Friday afternoon ay 2 o'clock.

 Leigh Larson note: Stephen McIntyre Burdick was born in 1820, and died November 16, 1906, at the home of his son, Charles, in Baraboo, at age 86.
-Sarah Amanda (Roberts) Burdick was born April 21, 1840, in Hall Co., GA, and died March 15, 1925, at Monterey Apartments, Yakima, Yakima Co., WA, at age 84.
+Sarah Amanda (Roberts) Burdick was born April 21, 1840, in New York, and died March 15, 1925, at Monterey Apartments, Yakima, Yakima Co., WA, at age 84.
 Buried in Tahoma Cemetery, Yakima, Yakima Co., WA.
 Married November 18, 1864, in Columbia Co., WI.
-Her parents are James Monroe Roberts of Pendleton, Anderson Co., SC, and Sarah Mason of Laurens Co., SC.
+Her parents are James Monroe Roberts Jr. of Pendleton, Anderson Co., SC, and Sarah Mason of Laurens Co., SC.
+In 1860, Amanda Roberts was unmarried, and living in the Stephen M. Burdick household in Kingston, Sauk Co., WI.
+Elizabeth Ann "Betsy" (Caldwell) Burdick died December 29, 1863, in Baraboo, Sauk Co., WI, at about age 85.

 The Baraboo Weekly News, Baraboo, Sauk Co., WI, Thursday, November 28, 1912